mmurygin/notes/sre/resilience-engineering.md

 ## Patterns
 ### Circuit Breaker

 ## Failure Types
 1. **Recent changes** - some new changes introduced a bug.
 1. **Dependency** - one of the critical dependencies failed.
 1. **Capacity** - server receive more requests than it can handle.
 1. **Requests flow** - users use some unexpected workflow which causes the issue.

+## Resilience in Microservices world.
+1. **Fail quickly and safely**
+    * the scope of failure should collapse completely;
+    * nothing outside the scope of failure should be impacted (limit blast radius).
+1. Post-mortems are fundamental ways to understand how your system really works.
+1. Use circuit breakers
+    * treat all your downstream services as attackers.
+1. Measure all the things
+    * you can't understand or improve what you can't measure
+1. Have a failure budget.
+    * expect that any of your upstream dependencies can be broken / slow / stuck forever
+    * expect that any of your downstream dependencies can bombard you with requests
+1. Instrumentation and observability have no equals.

 ## Practices
 1. **Use only minimal amount of required data** - get _nice to have data_ in additional requests and do not block main functionality in case of failure of _nice to have_ services.